diracs-delta/scripts/.github/README.md

 	map <leader>c :!compiler <c-r>%<CR>
 	```

+* `syu` -- my update script. currently, all it does is update a mirror list
+  (default `~/.config/pacman.d/mirrorlist`), and then update arch linux.
+  remember to update `/etc/pacman.d/mirrorlist` to use the mirror list updated
+  by `syu`.

+	* wishlist: pull all git repos from remote/origin and update AUR and R
+	  packages too.

 * `replace_space` -- replaces all spaces within filenames with underscores in
   the current directory.

 	* this doesn't work for folders, and is not recursive. i hope to extend
 	  this someday into a larger script that can replace filenames with any
 	  regex.